 And the following individuals who provided insights or information: John Brown, Heather Crook, Bill Wareing, Graham Whittle

-I have two other sites that may be of interest:
+I have three other sites that may be of interest:

 Bamber Bridge is a Lancashire village adjacent to Lostock Hall.